Genius Packing Tips You Wish You Knew Earlier

 How to Use Packing Cubes

-Kiss your years of folding goodbye (and wearing crunchy-looking blouses to dinner) and roll your clothes.
+Packing cubes are the best way to pack a suitcase so you can kiss your years of folding goodbye (and wearing crunchy-looking blouses to dinner) and roll your clothes.
 Seriously.
 Choose the size of the packing cube you’ll need and then roll each item, packing them tightly side by side, but not overcrowding.
 This will keep your clothes from moving around too much when your bag is inevitably tossed around during travel (which will help prevent wrinkles).

 How Do You Save Space When Packing?
 (Besides Packing Cubes)